Explore

 Another program called Borderlands 3 Profile Editor is available but only allows you to edit your Profile save file.

-How do I use a Borderlands 3 Save Editor?
+How do I use a Borderlands 3 save editor?

 Using the Borderlands 3 Save Editor program is very simple.
 Just a few clicks and bam!
 You are ready to modify your Character(s) and Profile.
 Here is how to do it: